Nik Caner-Medley: Professional career

 The Artland Dragons reached the league championship for the first time in club history during his stint with the team.
 Back in America, he played for the Sacramento Kings in the 2007 NBA Summer League in Las Vegas.
 He did not make an NBA roster, but on November 1, 2007, was selected sixth in the NBA Development League draft by the Sioux Falls Skyforce.
-In December 2007, despite averaging 22 points and 11.5 boards a game, Nik left the NBADL to pursue an opportunity overseas with Kalise Gran Canaria of the ACB, the top Spanish league.
+In December 2007, despite averaging 22 points and 11.5 boards a game, Caner-Medley left the NBADL to pursue an opportunity overseas with Kalise Gran Canaria of the ACB, the top Spanish league.

 In 2008, Caner-Medley again tried his luck in the NBA Summer League, this time with the Los Angeles Lakers.
 Unable to make the roster, he played the 2008–2009 season for the ACB's Cajasol Sevilla.
 He finished the year third in the league rebounding, posting an average of eight a game.

 In the summer of 2009 Caner-Medley earned a spot on the Los Angeles Clippers' Summer League team in Las Vegas.
 He had two double-doubles in five games.
 He then signed for Estudiantes Madrid.

 In the 2010/11 season, his second with Estudiantes, Caner-Medley averaged 14.4 points and 7.6 rebounds a game, the latter stat placing him first in the league.
 He also topped the Spanish league's player efficiency rankings—posting a 17.6 clip—and finished second in MVP voting, as well as earning a spot on the All-ACB first team.
 He was named ACB MVP of the month four times during his stay in Madrid, including three times in a row in 2011.

 In July 2011, Caner-Medley signed with Power Electronics Valencia for one season with an option for a second year.
 After posting averages of 13.2 ppg and 6.8 rpg in the ACB and 13.5 ppg and 6.4 rpg in the EuroCup (including 23 points, 11 rebounds, 3 blocks and 2 steals for a 38 evaluation rating in the championship game), he opted out of his contract to explore free agency.

 In July 2012, he signed a two-year deal with Maccabi Tel Aviv of the Israeli Super League.

 On August 22, 2013, Caner-Medley signed a contract with Unicaja Málaga.

-On June 26, 2014, he signed with BC Astana of Kazakhstan.
+On June 26, 2014, he signed with BC Astana of the VTB United League.

-On July 25, 2016, he signed with AS Monaco.
+On July 25, 2016, he signed with AS Monaco of the French LNB Pro A.

-On June 8, 2017, Caner-Medley signed a two-year contract with CB Estudiantes.
+On June 8, 2017, Caner-Medley signed a two-year contract with CB Estudiantes of the Spanish Liga ACB.

-On June 26, 2019, he has signed two-year deal with Cyberdyne Ibaraki Robots of the B.League.
+On June 26, 2019, he signed a two-year deal with Cyberdyne Ibaraki Robots of the Japanese B.League.